A vertical vegetable garden can be the mind-blowing solution to your desire to grow your own food but the problem of a distinct lack of space.

 Source: Deborah Silver

-The clever arrangement of guttering provides both an abundance of leafy greens for salads and an efficient use of water.
+The clever arrangement of guttering provides both an abundance of leafy greens for salads and efficient use of water.

 Simple Arbour Tunnels